Top Tips For Treating The Flu From Home

 You don’t have to make your own.
 Check this out!

-Sovereign silver – my favorite brand of colloidal silver – supports the structure and function of the immune system, and is effective against both viral and bacterial infections.
+Pico silver – my favorite brand – supports the structure and function of the immune system, and is effective against both viral and bacterial infections.
 It is a safe, natural remedy, that can be used as needed, because it doesn’t build up tolerance.
-Sovereign silver is a fantastic alternative to traditional antibiotics, without the side effects, such as digestive disturbances, and yeast overgrowth.
-It can be used topically, as a spray, or sublingually as a tincture.
-You can purchase it here.

 Take Liposomal Vitamin C